 • Factory shutdowns and production halt

-Many factories in the country suspend operations or operate at reduced capacity for up to three weeks before the actual Chinese New Year festivities.
+Many factories in the country suspend operations or operate at reduced capacity for a week or two before the actual Chinese New Year festivities.
 This pause in production means orders placed during the holiday period are often delayed until production resumes.

 • Increased freight transportation rates